Jeanne Jugan: Early life

 Jugan worked as a shepherdess while still very young, and learned to knit and spin wool.
 She could barely read and write.
 When she was 16, she took a job as the kitchen maid of the Viscountess de la Choue.
 The viscountess, a devout Catholic, had Jugan accompany her when she visited the sick and the poor.

 At age 18, and again six years later, she declined marriage proposals from the same man.
-She told her mother that God had other plans, and was calling her to “a work which is not yet founded”.
+She told her mother that God had other plans, and was calling her to "a work which is not yet founded".
 At age 25, the young woman became an Associate of the Congregation of Jesus and Mary founded by John Eudes (Eudists).
-Jugan also worked as a nurse in the town hospital of Saint-Servan.
-She worked hard at this physically demanding job but after six years, she left the hospital due to her own health issues.
+Jugan also worked as a nurse in the town hospital of Saint-Servan for six years, until she left the hospital due to her own health issues.
 She then worked for 12 years as the servant of a fellow member of the Eudist Third Order, until the woman's death in 1835.
 In the course of Jugan's duties, the two women recognized a similar Catholic spirituality and began to teach catechism to the children of the town and to care for the poor and other unfortunates.

 In 1837, Jugan and a 72-year-old woman (Françoise Aubert) rented part of a small cottage and were joined by Virginie Tredaniel, a 17-year-old orphan.
 These three women then formed a Catholic community of prayer, devoted to teaching the catechism and assisting the poor.